adriankan822/AdrianBSE_Portfolio/index.md

 # C++ Codes for Arduino

+**Code 1:** \
-Code for Joystick to Control the Robotic Arm With Display flashing numbers from 1-9
+Joystick to Control the Robotic Arm With Display flashing numbers from 1-9
 ```c++
 //CODE 1.0
 #include "src/CokoinoArm.h"